 These applications can cover spouses, children, and other dependents.
 The process is designed to ensure fairness and take into account the applicant’s needs and the deceased’s intentions.
 Professional guidance can help navigate this complex area of law with confidence.

-Family provision applications are made under state and territory legislation, such as the Administration and Probate Act 1958 (Vic) or Succession Act 2006 (NSW).
+Family provision applications are made under state and territory legislation, such as the Succession Act 1981 (Qld).
 The court considers factors including the applicant’s financial needs, contributions to the deceased, and the size of the estate.

 These applications can be made by spouses, children, de facto partners, or other dependents who feel they have not been adequately provided for.
 The court seeks to balance fairness to the applicant with respect for the deceased’s intentions.